koff75/wifi-position-tracker/README.md

 3. **Triangulation** → Get precise GPS coordinates + nearby network discovery
 4. **Visualization** → Interactive maps with real-time filtering and analytics

-> **Fun Fact:** When you enable WiFi positioning on your iPhone, it's using the exact same Apple WPS API that powers this tool!

-## 🎯 Use Cases

-**🔒 Security Professionals:**
-- WiFi network security auditing and penetration testing
-- Rogue access point detection and analysis
-- Network infrastructure mapping and assessment

-**🏢 IT Administrators:**
-- WiFi coverage planning and optimization
-- Site surveys and signal strength analysis
-- Network troubleshooting and diagnostics

-**🔬 Researchers & Developers:**
-- Location-based services development and testing
-- Indoor positioning system research
-- WiFi database analysis and management

-**📊 Data Analysts:**
-- Network density studies and urban planning
-- Telecommunications infrastructure research
-- Geospatial analysis and visualization

 ## 💻 Local Development